2021-08-31 16:42:06 • ID: 2265

 I have already written about important new results from the La Ferrassie Paleolithic site in 2018-see: 1444 .
 Anyhow, the present post asks about the Reality of F. Bordes' "Charentien type Ferrassie" and the chronology of the Mousterian Ensembles at the Type Site.
 We will see that the answers have main implications for the reconstruction of the Middle Paleolithic in S/W-France and beyond.

-In short, the site was discovered by chance towards the end of the 19th century during the construction of the D 32.
-It very quickly attracted the attention of enthusiasts of prehistory.
+In short, the site was discovered by chance towards the end of the 19th century during the construction of a country road and soon attracted the attention of enthusiasts.

 It was Denis Peyrony, who undertook first serious excavations here together with Louis Capitan since 1896.
-Between 1909 and 1921, Peyrony came across several Neanderthal burials- I have already reported about these burials and new skeletal Neanderthal findings in the Blog before.
+Between 1909 and 1921, Peyrony came across several Neanderthal burials- I have already reported about these burials and new skeletal Neanderthal findings in an earlier post.

 Peyrony and Capitan acquired the site in 1923 for the French state.
 To refine the stratigraphic sequence, Henri Delporte subjected La Ferrassie to a meticulous re-excavation and examination between 1968 and 1973.

-Finally new investigations were carried out by the indefatigable late H. Dibble in recent years and brought new results and grosso modo confirmed the stratigraphic observations.
+Finally new investigations were carried out by the indefatigable late H. Dibble in recent years and brought new results confirming grosso modo the stratigraphic observations of Peyrony and Delporte.

 "The lowermost layers (1 to 5 of the new stratigraphy) contain Middle Palaeolithic stone tools (Dibble et al. 2018) associated with mostly large bovids (Bison/Bos) and red deer (Cervus elaphus).
 These levels are overlain by a well‐ constrained Châtelperronian in Layer 6 (Talamo et al. 2020)"